solanca/api-cli/README.md

 # todo

 abstract the client from the kraken SDK ready for other exchanges.
+NOTE: this will only work with the kraken-sdk for rust. you might have to fiddle with your toml.

 ## Getting Started  To get started with this CLI, clone the repository and navigate to the project directory: